syncfusion-content/flutter-docs/Flutter/barcode/getting-started.md

 ## Initialize the barcode

-After the package has been imported, initialize the SfBarcodeGenerator as a child of any widget such as container widget.
+Add the Barcode Generator widget as a child of any widget.
+Here, the widget is added as a child of the container widget and the size to the container is specified (otherwise it will take full container size).

 {% highlight dart %}